AbdullahHashem4/AbdullahHashem4/README.md

 ## Student Volunteer at Step by Step Centre for Special Needs Qatar
 - **Responsibilities**:
-  - Played, taught, and worked closely with children with special needs.
+  - Worked closely with children of special needs and administered various games and educational activities.
   - Provided compassionate interaction and tailored support.
   - Aimed to foster a positive and inclusive environment for the children to thrive and reach their full potential.